Room Selection Process: March 14-31, 2022

 - I have selected the three other people I want to live with in a suite.
 Why don’t I see any options to select?
 If there are no spaces to accommodate 4 people, then nothing will show.
 You will have to drop one or more of your roommates to view open spaces.

 - If I did not match myself up with a roommate, when will I get one?
 More than half of our first-year students room with someone new!
 Your roommate's assignment could happen at various times.
-A person could select your room during the room self-selection process, which is March 16-20.
+A person could select your room during the room self-selection process, which is March 14-31.
 Or you could get a roommate assigned much later in the spring or summer.
-Note that you will not receive an email notifying you that someone has selected your space, so keep checking back on Campus Connection to see if you have a roommate.
+Note that you will not receive an email notifying you that someone has selected your space, so keep checking back on your housing portal to see if you have a roommate.

 - Can I select a room with a current student?
 It is a possibility.
 Contact Jason Medders at Jason.Medders@ndsu.edu to learn more.

 - I identify as part of the LGBTQ community.
 How do I make sure I select a safe space to live?
 Residence Life is committed to providing a safe, inclusive and welcoming living environment for all students.
-For our LGBTQ community and allies, we provide a roommate matching program that ensures a supportive roommate.
+For our LGBTQ community and allies, we provide a roommate matching program to assist you in finding a roommate who doesn't judge based on sexual gender or identity.
+If you complete the form, we will reach out to you personally to help select your space.
 Learn more here.
-If you complete the form, we will reach out to you personally to help select your space.

 - I am searching for spaces right now, and see that one space in the room is occupied.
 How can I find out who is in there?
 You will not be able to see the student’s name or contact information until you have selected the space.
 Likewise, if you select a room, other people searching will only see that one space of the double room has been filled, but will not know your information unless they choose to live in that space.